Best Money Market Funds

 It is important to note that a money market fund is different from a money market account, which is a type of interest-bearing savings account.

-How does a Money Market Fund work?
+How does a Money Market Mutual Funds Work?

 Money market funds function similarly to traditional mutual funds.
 They issue redeemable shares to investors and operate under strict financial regulations.
 Investors can withdraw their money at any time, although withdrawal limits may apply.